Site icon Kids Magazines

 Image source: Freepik

-Empty nest syndrome refers to the emotional distress parents feel when their children move out.
-This transition often happens when kids leave for college, move for work, or get married.
-It is a natural part of life, but it can lead to symptoms such as:
+Empty nest syndrome refers to the emotional distress, grief, and loneliness that parents feel when their children move out of the family home.
+This transition typically peaks when young adults leave for college, move out for career opportunities, or get married.
+While it is a natural milestone phase, it frequently triggers symptoms such as:

 Common Signs of Empty Nest Syndrome

-Empty nest syndrome often happens when parents identify strongly with their roles as caregivers.
-The causes can include:
+This syndrome primarily impacts parents who identify intensely with their roles as primary caregivers.
+Key structural triggers include:

 Image source: Freepik